BLOG

 Make sure your financials are up to date and accurate.
 Ensure that you have consolidated statements if there are multiple borrowing entities.
 Many lenders will request accountant prepared statements but will accept company prepared interim statements.
 If you do not have accountant prepared historical statements, be prepared to hire an accounting firm to handle these.
 Many times the loan will be contingent on delivering these.

-2. Review of pending litigation
+1. Review of pending litigation

 If you are aware of any pending litigation against the borrowing entity or any of its owners, it is best to inform lenders about these prior to term sheet negotiation.
 By informing them of this upfront and crafting a careful narrative around the situation, the borrower has the best chance of overcoming the lender’s fears.
-If the lenders discover the litigation in diligence, the relationship can become more strained and sometimes its harder to explain.
+If the lenders discover the litigation in diligence, the relationship can become more strained and sometimes it’s harder to explain.

-3. Appraisals for assets supporting the loan
+1. Appraisals for assets supporting the loan

 The lender will request a third party appraisal of assets that are used as collateral.
 The lenders need comfort in knowing that if cash flows can not support the loan payments, the assets can be sold off at a high enough value to cover the bank’s loss.
 If the appraisals come back significantly less than the borrower’s internal estimates, then it’s likely the loan amount could decrease from the original term sheet.
 Cerebro recommends that the borrower request another appraisal by a separate company if the first appraisal returns unreasonable values.